awesto/django-shop/docs/reference/search.rst

 version of Elasticsearch, which currently is 7.6.

-In this document we assume that the merchant only wants to index his products, but not any arbitrary content, such as for example the terms and condition, as found outside **django-SHOP**, but inside **django-CMS**.
-The latter would however be perfectly feasible.
+In this document we assume that the merchant only wants to index his products, but not any arbitrary content, such as for example the "Terms and Conditions" page, as found outside **django-SHOP**, but usually inside **django-CMS**.
+Indexing CMS pages using Elasticsearch would be perfectly feasible, but is not the topic of this documentation.

 Configuration
 -------------

 Download and install the latest version of the Elasticsearch binary.
 During development, all tests have been performed with version 7.5.
-After unzipping the file, start Elasticsearch in daemon mode:
+After unzipping the file, start Elasticsearch in daemon mode by invoking :samp:`./path/to/elasticsearch-{version}/bin/elasticsearch -d`.

-:samp:`  ./path/to/elasticsearch-{version}/bin/elasticsearch -d  `

 Check if the server answers on HTTP requests.
 Pointing a browser on `http://localhost:9200/ <http://localhost:9200/>`_ should return something similar to this: